-Models P40U / P40U-I for heating of commercial/industrial non-residential indoor spaces.
+Models P40U and P40U-I may be installed for heating of commercial/industrial indoor spaces.

-Models P40U-P and P40U-IP have a powder coated water resistant burner enclosure for heating commercial / industrial wet indoor environments, or outdoor spaces including residential.
+Models P40U-P and P40U-IP have a powder coated water resistant burner enclosure and may be installed for heating of commercial / industrial outdoor spaces and wet indoor environments.

-Models P40U-W and P40U-IW have a stainless steel water resistant burner enclosure for heating commercial / industrial wet indoor environments, or outdoor spaces including residential.
+Models P40U-W and P40U-IW have a stainless steel water resistant burner enclosure and may be installed for heating of commercial / industrial outdoor spaces and harsh wet indoor environments.